All of our dishes are gluten-free and are served with our signature coconut-lemongrass rice (except the soup and sides).

 Krapow is a bit of an experiment.

-I was living in Southeast Asia and came back to Montreal with my partner Kimberley to visit my family.
+We were living in Southeast Asia and came back to Montreal to visit Kevin's family.
 While we were here, COVID hit and the world was in lockdown.

 Since we were going to be here for a while, we started making the food we missed the most from Asia.
 We found a little space on Mont Royal Ave and thought it would be interesting to see if others liked our favourite foods as well.